-You really only need to be concerned if they manage to eat an entire jar or if you’re feeding them mayo as a topper on their food — something we don’t recommend doing.
-We’ll walk you through the dos and don’ts of mayonnaise when it comes to giving it to your pooch.
+You really only need to be concerned if they manage to eat more or if you’re feeding them mayo as a topper on their food — something we don’t recommend doing.
+We’ll walk you through the dos and don’ts of mayonnaise when it comes to your pooch.

 What Makes Mayo Unhealthy for Dogs to Eat?

-Mayonnaise is unhealthy for dogs in the same way that it’s not a health food for us.
+Mayonnaise is unhealthy for dogs in the same way that it’s not a healthy food for us.
 It’s super rich in fat.